Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Proof of Lemma

 Noting that QCMI remains unchanged under unitary operations on the conditioning system, we have

 We use the relation~\eqref{eq:MonPtraceB} in the last inequality.

-\subsection{Monotonicity under $\mathbb{LOCC}_{A\leftrightarrow C}$}
+\subsection{Monotonicity under $\mathbb{LOCC}_{\mathbf{A}\leftrightarrow \mathbf{C}}$}

-Here, we prove the monotonicity under $\mathbb{LOCC}_{A\leftrightarrow C}$.
-According to~\cite{Vidal00, Christandl04}, we need to show that $N_{sq}$ is a strong monotone under local operations on $A$ and $C$, and it is convex.
+Here, we prove the monotonicity under $\mathbb{LOCC}_{\mathbf{A}\leftrightarrow \mathbf{C}}$.
+According to~\cite{Vidal00, Christandl04}, we need to show that $N_{\mathrm{sq}}$ is a strong monotone under local operations on Alice and Charlie, and it is convex.
 The latter we have demonstrated earlier.

-Now, we show strong monotonicity under a local operation on $A$.
-Let us consider a state $\rho_{ABC}$ and any unilocal quantum instruments $\{ \Lambda^m_A \}$ applied on system $A$, where each $\Lambda^m_A$ is a completely positive map and their sum is trace-preserving.
+Now, we show strong monotonicity under a local operation by Alice.
+Let us consider a state $\rho_{ABC}$ and any unilocal quantum instruments $\{ \Lambda^m_A \}$ applied on Alice's system $A$, where each $\Lambda^m_A$ is a completely positive map and their sum is trace-preserving.
 Then, the strong monotonicity implies

 where $p_m=\Tr [\Lambda^m_A(\rho_{ABC})]$ and $\sigma_{ABC}^m=\Lambda^m_A(\rho_{ABC})/{p_m}$.